-Prospective students of the college are interviewed by an Admissions Representative to make sure their career objectives can be served by the college's academic resources.
-Those persons whose objectives cannot be served by the programs of the college are advised to seek other educational institutions which offer programs in their field of interest.
+Prospective students of the University are interviewed by an Admissions Representative to make sure their career objectives can be served by the University's academic resources.
+Those persons whose objectives cannot be served by the programs of the University are advised to seek other educational institutions which offer programs in their field of interest.